How to grow your Instagram account in 2026

 Don’t ask for follows, likes, and comments

-I receive people begging me to follow them way too often.
-A lot of people also ask for “follow for follow”.
 What is follow-for-follow?
 It’s when you follow a person just because you want them to follow you back.
 Or agreeing to follow a person only if they follow you back.

-To read more about why inactive followers are bad for your account, and why shouldn’t you do Follow-for-follow, you can read my blog post Why shouldn’t you do Follow-for-Follow in Instagram.
+To read more about why inactive followers are bad for your account, and why you shouldn’t do Follow-for-Follow, you can read my blog post Why shouldn’t you do Follow-for-Follow in Instagram.

 Don’t “post and ghost”

 The interactions made in the first 30 minutes to an hour matter the most for Instagram to decide whether the post is doing well enough to show it to a wider audience.
-And by leaving the app after posting you’re simply throwing a photo in the air in hopes of someone seeing it.
+And by leaving the app after posting, you’re simply throwing a photo in the air in hopes of someone seeing it.

-I will explain what to do instead – later in this article.
+I will explain what to do instead, later in this article.

 Make your account be seen by reaching new people